rich2025/2024-mini/Report.md

 Code in code folder and video in images folder.

 **Exercise 03**\
-Code for frontend, code for backend, and sample .json files in code folder.\
+Code and .json files for Exercise 3 in code/Exercise_03 folder.